InfyniteHeap/GCL/README.md

     - [ ] Game download
     - [ ] Mods download
 - [ ] Java management
-    - [ ] Auto-detect
+    - [ ] Automatically detect
     - [ ] Custom directory
-    - [ ] Automatically match the proper Java version with selected Minecraft version
+    - [ ] Automatically match the proper Java version to selected Minecraft version
 - [ ] Game and mods management
     - [ ] Game
     - [ ] Mods
 - [ ] Game launch
     - [ ] Genius login
     - [ ] Offline login
-- [ ] Completed application interface
+- [ ] Windows interface
     - [ ] "Launch" page
+    - [ ] "Versions" page
-    - [ ] "Management" page
+    - [ ] "Mods" page
     - [ ] "Settings" page
     - [ ] "About" page

 ### What You Should Know

-Because GCL used Tauri, elements in client area of GCL window might not normally display on other operating systems as they use different webview.
+Because GCL used Tauri, elements in client area of GCL windows might not normally display on other operating systems as they use different webview.

 * On Windows, it is [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2), which is pre-installed on Windows 11 and Windows 10 (version 2004 and later).
 If you have not installed it yet or can not find it on your computer, download and install it.
 Please note: WebView2 only supports Windows 7 and upper versions, which means GCL can never runs on Windows XP and other older Windows.
 * On MacOS, it is [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview), which is pre-installed on macOS 10.10 and later.
 However, WKWebview does not have standalone version.
 That means if your MacOS version is lower than 10.10, it is necessary to upgrade your MacOS version or buy a new Mac.